5satoshi/webapp/README.md

 ## Data Source

-All statistical data for the dashboard is sourced from Google BigQuery.
-The application directly queries the following tables:
+The dashboard application directly queries Google BigQuery for the following tables, which users must populate from their Core Lightning (CLN) node data:
 -   **`peers`**: For channel list information, peer details, and some node alias lookups.
--   **`nodes`**: For Node ID/Alias autocomplete suggestions.
+-   **`nodes`**: For Node ID/Alias autocomplete suggestions (nodeid, alias, last_timestamp).
 -   **`forwardings`**: For detailed forwarding event data, used in most analytics and overview metrics.

-Data related to network graph analysis (such as betweenness centrality and shortest path shares, typically from a `betweenness` table) is accessed via the application's internal API endpoints (e.g., `/api/betweenness/...`).
-These API endpoints, in turn, query the `betweenness` table in BigQuery.
+Data related to network graph analysis (such as betweenness centrality and shortest path shares, typically from a **`betweenness`** table) is accessed via the application's internal API endpoints (e.g., `/api/betweenness/...`).
+-   For a self-hosted deployment, if the `INTERNAL_API_HOST` environment variable is set to the instance's own URL, these API routes query the `betweenness` table in the user's configured BigQuery project.
+-   If `INTERNAL_API_HOST` is **not set**, it defaults to `siteConfig.apiBaseUrl` (from `src/config/site.ts`), which is `https://5sats.com`.
+In this case, the self-hosted dashboard will fetch `betweenness` data from the **5sats.com production API**.

 The `ensureBigQueryClientInitialized` function in `src/services/bigqueryClient.ts` manages the BigQuery connection.
-The base URL for internal API calls is configured in `src/config/site.ts` (`apiBaseUrl`) and can be overridden by the `INTERNAL_API_HOST` environment variable.
+The `apiBaseUrl` for API calls is configured in `src/config/site.ts` and can be overridden by the `INTERNAL_API_HOST` environment variable.

 ## Styling

 -   The application uses **Tailwind CSS** for utility-first styling.
 -   **ShadCN UI** provides the base components.
--   The color scheme and theme variables (CSS HSL) are defined in `src/app/globals.css`, adhering to the project's style guidelines (Deep Purple primary, Orange secondary, Dark Gray background).
+-   The color scheme and theme variables (CSS HSL) are defined in `src/app/globals.css`, adhering to the project's style guidelines (Deep Purple primary, Orange secondary, Lighter Purple tertiary).
 -   Fonts: 'Inter' for body text, 'Space Grotesk' for headlines.